Gudeon and McFadden

 US immigration law renders persons, with some exceptions, ineligible for nonimmigrant visas under a variety of circumstances—for example, if they have been convicted of certain crimes such as serious offenses or offenses involving controlled substances, if they have intentionally misrepresented an important fact to procure or to attempt to procure a visa, entry to the United States, or any other immigration benefit, or have any one of a number of disqualifying medical conditions.

 Waivers of ineligibility for visas and inadmissibility to the US may be requested in connection with almost all nonimmigrant visa applications.
 Waivers of ineligibility for nonimmigrant and immigrant visa applicants are determined exclusively by the Department of Homeland Security (DHS) and for nonimmigrant visa applications only if recommended by a consular officer (or the Secretary of State).
 The DHS is not bound to follow that recommendation.
 Visas will be issued only if the waiver is granted by the DHS.
-Processing of applications for waivers usually takes a minimum of 8 to 16 weeks.
+Processing of applications for waivers currently takes approximately six months.
 If a waiver is granted the visa may be limited to a maximum validity period of one year or less, although longer periods may be allowed in certain circumstances.
 For additional information regarding ineligibility for visas, and waivers of those ineligibilities, click here.

 Immigrant Visa Processing